aih/RulesEditing/Rules2012-prev.md

     called meeting to be not later than twenty (20) days or earlier than ten (10) days from the date of the call.

-##### <span id="rule-no.-9-filling-vacancies-in-nominati" class="anchor"><span id="_Toc327991846" class="anchor"></span></span>RULE NO. 9 Filling Vacancies in Nominations
+##### RULE NO. 9 Filling Vacancies in Nominations

 (a) The Republican National Committee is hereby authorized and empowered
-    to fill any and all vacancies which shall occur by reason of death, declination, or otherwise of the Republican candidate for President of the United States or the Republican candidate for Vice President of the United States, as nominated by the national convention, or the Republican National Committee shall reconvene the national convention for the purpose of filling any such vacancies.
+    to fill any and all vacancies which may occur by reason of death, declination, or otherwise of the Republican candidate for President of the United States or the Republican candidate for Vice President of the United States, as nominated by the national convention, or the Republican National Committee may reconvene the national convention for the purpose of filling any such vacancies.

 (b) In voting under this rule, the Republican National Committee members